AlexLB99/Personal-projects/README.md

 This is a collection of various assignments I've completed throughout university.
+Each folder contains a description of its content.